 Closing dots on the cost of filing for divorce

-There's an old rule when it comes to business that I think applies to two people who go through a divorce if there is no plan in mind: the process takes twice as long as you were expecting, costs twice as much and the third rule is that you're not the exception to the first two.
-I have found in my years of working with families going through divorce that if you have a plan in mind, act intentionally chords accomplishing the goals of that plan, and can work with your spouse on negotiation throughout the case then you can minimize the time and money that has to be spent in the divorce process.
+There's an old rule when it comes to business that I think applies to two people who go through a divorce if there is no plan in mind: the process takes twice as long as you were expecting, costs twice as much, and the third rule is that you're not the exception to the first two.
+In my years of working with families going through a divorce, I have found that if you have a plan in mind, act intentionally chords accomplishing the goals of that plan, and work with your spouse on negotiation throughout the case.
+You can minimize the time and money that has to be spent in the divorce process.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about how your family circumstances may be impacted by the filing of a divorce or child custody case.
+These consultations are a great way for you to learn more about the world of Texas family law and how your family circumstances may be impacted by the filing of a divorce or child custody case.